hpcflow/matflow-new/docs/source/development/environments.rst

 * This is controlled by the `compile` input parameter, which is `False` by default.
 When `compile` is `False`, the `run_mtex` executable must be defined in the `matlab_env`.
 When `compile` is `True`, the `compile_mtex` and `run_compiled_mtex` exectuables must both be fined in the `matlab_env`.
 * In the examples below, all executables are defined, meaning MTEX tasks can be run with `compile=True` or `compile=False`.
 * For direct script execution (`compiled=False`), the MATLAB `-batch` switch is used, and is documented here for `Windows <https://uk.mathworks.com/help/matlab/ref/matlabwindows.html>`_, `MacOS <https://uk.mathworks.com/help/matlab/ref/matlabmacos.html>`_, and `Linux <https://uk.mathworks.com/help/matlab/ref/matlablinux.html>`_.
+* Note: use of the `compile_mtex` executable requires that the Matlab Compiler add-on is installed, which can be performed via the Add-on explorer within the Matlab GUI.
 * TODO: This is currently tested only on Windows

 Example environment definition - Windows
 ----------------------------------------